 Car Shipping Manila

-Public transportation through buses and taxis is available to get around the large city.
+Public transportation, such as buses and taxis, can help you get around the large city.
 However, if one cannot speak the language or has difficulties with the currency, it will be advantageous to have a personal vehicle available.
-Shipping an individual vehicle to anywhere in the Philippines isn't that difficult as long as directions are followed.
+Shipping an individual vehicle anywhere in the Philippines isn't as tricky as directions are followed.

 Cost & Time Examples For Shipping a Car to Manila